ryatoa/panther-docs/panther/rules/yaml.md

 # Rules location
 Depending on which way you installed Panther there are differing locations of the rule files.

+## When using [app.panther.support](https://app.panther.support){:target="_blank"}
+  The rules are not directly accessible to the end user but they can be exported, edited and re-imported from `Rules` tab.

 ## When using [docker-compose.yml](https://github.com/OpenAnswers/panther-core/blob/master/docker-compose.yml){:target="_blank"}
   A docker volume will have been created, the name is comprised of two parts.